ml4sts/research-mentoring/README.md

 # Getting Started

 1. create a github account and request an academic upgrade
-1. create your own mentoring file by importing (not forking) this repository, you may choose to make this a private repository, name it something with your name or github username in it
+1. create your own mentoring file by importing (not forking) this repository, you may choose to make this a private repository, name it with your name or github username in it
 1. open a new student issue on your repository, follow the steps on the issue for onboarding

+# Contribute back to this

+Fork this repo and use a standard workflow to contribute back additional resources to share.

 # Get updates from this repository to your copy